Whiteknight/whiteknight.github.com/drafts/rosella_proxies_and_mocks.md

     # capabilities of our code.
     $c.expect().once().method("next").will_throw("whoops!");

+    # Expect that this proxy is invoked like a Sub, with the arguments
+    # 1, 2, 3, and will return the value 4. (requires a flag to be set in the
+    # proxy factory for this to work)
+    $c.expect().once().invoke().with_args(1, 2, 3).will_return(4);

 If this were a mock object library for a different VM, I could probably declare what I have now to be feature completeness.
 However, since this is Parrot and it has some cool functionality not found too often in other VMs, I have more features to add.
-Specifically I need to add the ability to intercept VTABLE_invoke, so we can mock Sub PMCs.
-Also, I want to add the ability to intercept various other vtables, so that a mock can convincingly look like primitive types (Integer, String), and aggregates (ResizablePMCArray, Hash).
+Specifically I need to add the ability to intercept various other vtables, so that a mock can convincingly look like primitive types (Integer, String), and aggregates (ResizablePMCArray, Hash).

 Mocks start to become extremely powerful when you combine them with a dependency injection container.
 If the code you are testing uses the container to resolve objects, you can silently add mocks to the container for testing.
-When you run your code for your test, it automatically receives mocks from the container instead of the "normal" objects, and we can start testing the internal algorithms and pathways of our system that otherwise would not be accessible from the test suite.
+When you run your code for your test, it automatically receives mocks from the container instead of the "normal" objects, and we can start testing the internal algorithms and pathways of our system directly.
+We do not need to duplicate our algorithms and sequences in our tests, and risk the tests getting out of date with the code.
+Instead, we can test the production code in-place, exactly as it is used in our program.
 Lucky for everybody involved, Rosella provides just such a [Container][] type.

-[Container]:
+[Container]: /2011/02/16/introducting_parrot-container.html

+## Rosella Release

+I'm getting to be pretty happy with the list of features provided by Rosella, and I'm starting to think about preparing a stable release of the software.
+I suspect I will try to target a release against Parrot 3.2, after that comes out.